mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### CRESTED SNAGGLEPUSS

-The crested snagglepuss is a domestic feline-like predator, one of a small number of snagglepuss species found on the planet, the largest of which approaches the size of a Terran tiger.
+The crested snagglepuss is a domestic feline-like predator, one of a small number of snagglepuss species found on the planet, the largest of which approaches the size of a [[Terra|Terran]] tiger.
 While very feline in appearance, snagglepi are more like canines in behaviour.
 They enjoy each other's company and bond well with their owners.
 Snagglepi do not have retractable claws and capture prey primarily with their bite, gaining their name for their wide mouths, which extend back past their eyes, and by the way their needle-like teeth extend from their lips.
 The crested snagglepuss has a mohawk growth of hair starting from its head, extending along its back and terminating at the base of its tail.
 The wild crested snagglepus has a brown and black mottled short coat but the domesticated variety has been bred into a large variety of colours and patterns.

 Animal Hits Speed Crested Snagglepuss